SRKabir/Rapid_FloodModelling_CNN/README.md

 In the bottom of the script, example is provided.

-Essentially that is the only file required for all CNN opetaions, e.g., data preprocessing, training, predictions etc.
+Essentially that is the only file required for all CNN operations, e.g., data preprocessing, training, predictions etc.
 Hyperparameter optimisation, input feature importance, plotting, and Support Vector Regression model scripts are also provided

 Please note, currently the codes are not optimized.
 Therefore, you would need to change the directory names and files.
 However, necessary comments